ElleScotZ/project-cs/README.md

-# This repository was created for a computer science project module.
+# This repository was created as a computer science project.

 About: